COLLABORATIVE RESEARCH

 For this project we planned multiple days for analysis, and we also made sure that every idea was digitized to speed up the process.

-Leading others through collaborative research and design activities helps me to practice leadership skills.
+Leading others through collaborative research and design activities helps me to practice the skills to lead change.
 It requires soft skills as well as listening, communication-, moderation-, facilitation-, and team-building skills.
-But also the ability to rally and motivate people, and knowing how to be flexible while keeping a strong focus on the core goal.
+You need to be able to read people and to make them feel safe while you take them out of their comfort zone.
+At the same time you need to be able to rally and motivate people, and make them feel valued.
+Sessions can take turns that you weren't prepared for., so you also need to be flexible while keeping a strong focus on the core goal.
 Each session I lead is a great way to learn by doing.